hanru/ansible-debianinit/README.md

     di_add_users: []

 A list of users to be created on the server.
-Every user should have three fields defined: `name`, `password` and `shell`.
+Every user **must** have three fields defined: `name`, `password` and `shell`.
 See example section for more on how to define new users.

 By default, no users are created.